 Can I qualify for life insurance after I’ve been prescribed Dexamethasone?

 The main reason for this is because Dexamethasone isn’t a medication that one would be inclined to use permanently, so there is an excellent chance that an individual may have been prescribed Dexamethasone in the past but is not currently using it.

 The other main reason…

 Why many folks will be able to qualify for a traditional term or whole life insurance policy after having been diagnosed Dexamethasone is because there are a lot of relatively “minor” pre-existing medical conditions which might “warrant” being prescribed Dexamethasone in which cases most (if not all) life insurance underwriters will pay little if any attention to the fact that you have been prescribed Dexamethasone at all!

 Which then begs the question…

 Why do life insurance companies care if I’ve been prescribed Dexamethasone?

-The main reason why life insurance companies will care if you’ve been prescribe Dexamethasone in the past is because while it is true that this medication can and often will be prescribed to help an individual treat minor aliment such as certain skin and eye conditions and reactions to allergies, it can also be used to help folks with more serious medical conditions as well.
+The main reason why life insurance companies will care if you’ve been prescribed Dexamethasone in the past is that while it is true that this medication can and often will be prescribed to help an individual treat minor aliment such as certain skin and eye conditions and reactions to allergies, it can also be used to help folks with more serious medical conditions as well.